-SINGAPORE DIVORCE LAWYER DOROTHY TAN NAMED AS ONE OF ASIA’S TOP YOUNG LAWYERS.
+SINGAPORE FAMILY LAWYER DOROTHY TAN NAMED AS ONE OF ASIA’S TOP YOUNG LAWYERS.

-Singapore divorce lawyer Dorothy Tan is named as one of “Asia’s Top Young Lawyers”
+Singapore divorce lawyer Family Lawyer Dorothy Tan has been named as one of “Asia’s Top Young Lawyers”

 FAMILY LAWYER IN SINGAPORE NAMED IN “ASIA’S TOP 40 YOUNG LAWYERS”